BuilderIO/builder/packages/utils/README.md

 })

 ```
 This component will update to fetch product data browser side by query chosen in the Builder editor.
 But if you want this to render server side you need `props.products` to be passed with the needed data on render.

-To accomplish thisk, you can use `extendAsyncProps`.
+To accomplish this, you can use `extendAsyncProps`.

 Here is a usage example with Next.js: